-Precautions for safe handling ▶ Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in hollows and sumps. ▶ DO NOT enter confined spaces until atmosphere has been checked. ▶ DO NOT allow material to contact humans, exposed food or food utensils.
-Safe handling Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame. ▶ Establish good housekeeping practices. ▶ Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
-Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
+- DO NOT allow material to contact humans, exposed food or food utensils.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some - other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame. - Establish good housekeeping practices. - Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds. - Luse continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
 Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.

+Other information

-Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry area protected from environmental extremes.
-Other information Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+- Store in original containers. - Keep containers securely sealed. - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.